Webserver protection on Debian

 </Directory>

-8. Install Fail2ban to automatically block bad visitors.
+More for this in Fail2ban step. - Install Fail2ban to automatically block bad visitors.

 For extra security you can add this rules: https://github.com/miniwark/miniwark-howtos/wiki/Fail2Ban-setup-for-Apache